surge-synthesizer/surge/README.md

 ## Using CMake on the Command Line for More

-We have a variety of other cmake options and targets which can allow you to develop and install surge more easily
+We have a variety of other CMake options and targets which can allow you to develop and install Surge more easily.

 ### Plugin Development

 JUCE supports a mode where a plugin (AU, VST3, etc...) is copied to a local install area after a build.
-This is off by default with CMake JUCE but you can turn it on with `-DSURGE_COPY_AFTER_BUILD=True` at `cmake` time.
-If you do this on unixes, building the VST3 or AU targets will copy them to the appropriate local area (`~/.vst3` on linux, '~/Library/Audio/Plugins` on mac).
-On windows it will attempt to install the VST3 so setting this option may require admin privileges in your build environment.
+This is off by default with CMake, but you can turn it on with `-DSURGE_COPY_AFTER_BUILD=True` at `cmake` time.
+If you do this on Unixes, building the VST3 or AU targets will copy them to the appropriate local area (`~/.vst3` on Linux, `~/Library/Audio/Plugins` on Mac).
+On Windows it will attempt to install the VST3, so setting this option may require administrator privileges in your build environment.

-### CMake Install Targets (Linux and other non-apple unixes only)
+### CMake Install Targets (Linux and other non-Apple Unixes only)

-On systems which are `UNIX AND NOT APPLE`, the cmake file provides an install target which will install all needed assets to the `CMAKE_INSTALL_PREFIX`.
-This means a complete install can be accomplished by
+On systems which are `UNIX AND NOT APPLE`, the CMake file provides an install target which will install all needed assets to the `CMAKE_INSTALL_PREFIX`.
+This means a complete install can be accomplished by:

 ```
 cmake -Bignore/sxt -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr